sycuricon/DejaVuzz/exp3-leak/README.md

 pip3 install -r requirements.txt
 ```

 4. execute `python dejavuzz_leak_execute.py` to use `razzle` do fuzzing on BOOM(SpecDoctor only support fuzzing on BOOM).
-This fuzzing will execute 20000 different testcases and store the coverage in `dejavuzz_result_xx-xx-xx-xx-xx-xx`, the `xx-xx-xx-xx-xx-xx` is the start execution time of `python dejavuzz_leak_execute.py`.
+This fuzzing will execute 20000 different testcases for DejaVuzz and DejaVuzz-(DejaVuzz without coverage guidence), and store the coverage in `dejavuzz_result_xx-xx-xx-xx-xx-xx`, the `xx-xx-xx-xx-xx-xx` is the start execution time of `python dejavuzz_leak_execute.py`.

 5. execute following command to draw the figure of DejaVuzz's and SpecDoctor's coverage curve.